-These snakes are widely distributed across Europe and Asia; they are found as far south as Greece, east into northern China, north to Scandanavia, and west to Great Britain.
+These snakes are widely distributed across Europe and Asia.
+They are found as far south as Greece, east into northern China, north to Scandinavia, and west to Great Britain.
 Common European adders are the only snake to live above the arctic circle and have adapted to the cold better than other snakes.
 They spend as many as 9 months a year hibernating through the cold months, and females may only breed every couple of years.

 They are terrestrial and spend the majority of their time on the ground, where they hunt for ground-nesting birds and small mammals.
 Common European adders are diurnal in most areas within their range, however, in southern areas they may also be active at night.
 You’re most likely to encounter one along the edges of woods, or out in the countryside; however, they sometimes climb banks and small bushes to bask or get to prey.

 These snakes have a broad distribution spanning Europe and Asia, inhabiting regions as far south as Greece, extending eastward to northern China, reaching north into Scandinavia, and even found in Great Britain, with common European adders being the sole snakes capable of surviving above the arctic circle and displaying superior cold adaptation compared to other snake species.